Eco Vegan Leather: Green Banana Paper

 Vegan.
 Sustainable.
 Non-toxic.
 Fair trade.

 With a large international journey coming my way this year, I needed a new travel wallet to hold my passport and insurance details.
 My last one had been falling apart for my last few trips, but I'd had little luck finding something I loved enough to invest in and that was not leather.
-And with Green Banana Paper, my prayers after hours of pawing through Etsy were answered.

 Green Banana Paper creates sustainable and ethical men's, women's and travel wallets from harvested banana trees, which boost the local economy in a remote island region in Micronesia named Kosrae.
 (The Federated States of Micronesia is a collection of islands nestled above Papua New Guinea.)
 Made from what would otherwise be a waste product of a renewable resource, this leather alternative is as close to sustainable as you can get.

-The whole product is a stroke of eco ingenuity.
+The whole product is a stroke of ingenuity.
 Banana farmers only harvest the fruit of a banana tree, leaving the trunk of the tree as discarded waste.
 This trunk must be removed to make room for the new fruit-bearing trees.
 This is where Green Banana Paper is opportunistic.
 By buying these tree trunks off farmers, the company reduces viable waste while also bolstering the income of over 70 farming families in Micronesia.

 The fibres of the trunk are then turned into a thick, waterproof kind of paper and sealed with a (vegan) wax, detailed in this video.
 So far, Green Banana Paper has recycled around 70,000kg of banana trees this way